privacycg/CHIPS/README.md

 #### Extension pages

-When extension pages load subresources from other sites, the partition key used to determine which `Partitioned` cookies should be included in requests must be the site of the topmost-level frame which is *not* an extension URL.
+When extension pages load subresources from other sites, the partition key used to determine which `Partitioned` cookies should be included in requests must be the site of the topmost-level frame which is *not* an extension URL if the extension has host permissions for that frame, otherwise the partition key should be the extension URL.
-If a subresource request is from the extension page's top-level frame, then the partition key is the site of the subresource URL.
+If a subresource request is from the extension page's top-level frame, then the partition key is the site of the subresource URL if the extension has host permissions for that site, otherwise it should be the extension URL.

 #### Background contexts